rdacorporation/sharepoint-react-app-boilerplate/README.md

 A boilerplate for creating React-based SPAs with SharePoint.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and enhanced with the following:
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and enhanced with the following modules to get started building a full-page SharePoint app as easy as possible.

 ### UI Components